Kamil-Kisielewicz/kamil-kisielewicz.github.io/blog/_2022-10-31-web3-messaging-challenges.md

 ---
-slug: companies-i-admire
+slug: web3-messaging-challenges
-title: Companies I admire
+title: Why web3 doesn't have p2p messaging yet
 authors: kamil
-tags: [kamil's favorites, about kamil]
+tags: [web3, analysis]
 ---

-This is the summary of a very long blog post about how sometimes entrepreneurial advice expires.
+This is the summary of a very long blog post about the challenges of web3 messaging, and why it doesn't exist in an elegant way yet.

 <!--truncate-->